joncnicholas/joncnicholas.github.io/_posts/2015-05-04-back-in-the-circuit-of-things.markdown

 title: Back in the ‘circuit’ of things
 wordpress_id: 272
 icon: wordpress
+image: crabbed.jpg
 category: flying
 tags:
 - PPL Training
 ---

 “The Guide says there is an art to flying", said Ford, "or rather a knack.
 The knack lies in learning how to throw yourself at the ground and miss.”
-― Douglas Adams, _Life, the Universe and Everything_
+― Douglas Adams

 The above quote rings true particularly when I was learning to fly in the RAF and again in civilian street.
 As such, people may sympathise with what I say next.